 - Place the saffron threads with the salt in a mortar and grind with the pestle, pour over the boiling water and leave to stand for at least 10 minutes.
 Place the raisins in bowl, pour some hot water over them and then leave them until required.

-- Sift the flour and pour into a stand-mixer bowl, stir in the sugar.
+- Sift the flour and pour into a stand-mixer bowl, stir in the sugar and fast action yeast if using.
 Pour the saffron into the milk and heat in a saucepan to 38C add the yeast and stir.

 - Fit the dough hook to your stand-mixer and with the machine running on minimum slowly add the milk mixture, then add half of the egg and finally the diced butter, reserving the rest of the egg for glazing.